Semi-automatically optimized calibration of internal combustion engines

-is a product of intervals $I_1,I_2,\dots,I_m$, where $I_i$ defines the range of variation of actuator $i$.
+is a product of intervals $I_1,I_2,\dots,I_m$, where $I_i$ defines the range of variation of actuator $i$; cf.\ Section~\ref{subsec:boundaries}.
 It may happen that $I_i$ degenerates to a single point.
-Then the corresponding actuator is called \textit{static}, otherwise it is called \textit{dynamic}.
+Then the corresponding actuator is called \emph{static}, otherwise it is called \emph{dynamic}.

 There are two cases to distinguish.
 In the first case, the set $\dmeasurements$ of data points is empty.
-Then, for each dynamic actuator $i$, the corresponding interval $I_i$ is subdivided into parts of equal lengths.
+Then, for each dynamic actuator $i$, the corresponding interval $I_i$ is subdivided into parts of equal length.
 Otherwise, if $\dmeasurements$ is not empty, then we assume that each interval $I_i$ is equipped with its own subdivision.
-In either case, the product form \eqref{eq:domain-product} induces a grid structure $G$ on the domain.
+In either case, the product form~\eqref{eq:domain-product} induces a grid structure $G$ on the domain.
 If $\dmeasurements$ is empty then this grid $G$ is uniform.
 In the later stages of the optimization, however, $G$ will become more and more non-uniform.

 Each measurand has an interval $J_j$ of noncritical values.
-For example, the temperature of the test engine has to stay within certain bounds to prevent it from damage.
-Then In practice, $\codomain$ is given in part by the physical test engine (e.g., the aforementioned temperature limits) as well as by external factors such as government regulations (e.g., emission limits).
+For example, the temperature of the test engine has to stay within certain bounds to prevent it from being damaged.
+Then

+In practice, $\codomain$ is given in part by the physical test engine (e.g., the aforementioned temperature limits) as well as by external factors such as government regulations (e.g., emission limits).
 Just like $F$, which is given by the physical test engine, we will assume the set $\codomain$ to stay fixed throughout the whole calibration process.
 The precision parameter $k$ is dictated by the engine control unit's engine map format.

 During the various steps of the calibration, data points will be added to the set $\dmeasurements$.
 Thus, it may happen that $\dmeasurements$ becomes prohibitively large to perform subsequent steps of the calibration.
 How to weed out less relevant measurements is the subject of Section~\ref{subsec:cleaning} below.